 Have you ever sat in bed at night pondering how much you are dreading going to work?
 Or found yourself wondering what it would be like to be your own boss or working your own hours?
-There is a solution to this: start your own business.
+There is a solution to this: starting your own business.

 Today, a large quantity of women in the UK are setting up start-ups and shunning the traditional 9 to 5 job in search of flexibility and more control over their working lives.
 New research from Oxford Economics shows that one in 170 people in the UK now work for a small creative business, making and selling unique products or gifts.

 Does this sound like your calling?
 Here is a step-by-step guide to help you start your own business:

 To start your own business, all you need is the right tools and experience, as well as the right support to help you get there.
 You will find that having training, such as project management or enrolling on a business analyst course, can help you to understand the ins-and-outs of running a business and how to deal with any problems you may face along the way.